 3. Set up your next 48 hours.

 Before finishing work, make sure the next 48 hours to do list and calendar of appointments are clear and set.
 Spending a few minutes before shutting things down for the day to make sure the next 48 hours clear seem to prevent the 3 AM wake-up calls where your mind suddenly wakes you up to remind you of an important appointment the next day.
+Give yourself that rest and peace of mind.
 Time blocking is a life savor!
 Check out our article on successful time management skills.